mikhailyatsenko/encryptnotes/README.md

 # This is my educational pet project

 This is a short message encryption service.
-Based on React/
+Based on React.

 I'm using react-botstrap and framer-motion libraries.